Estimates vs Bids?

 A Better Way To Work

 Estimates combined with negotiated contracts are called Design/Build agreements.
 If there are long-term relationships with your contractors I feel that these are a better and more fair way to perform construction work.
-The key is to come to an agreement with the homeowner on a reasonable rate or value for the contractor’s labor, and fees on the actual costs for managing the work and for profit based on the actual costs.
-Under this process, the owner has transparency to the actual costs of the job; while the contractor is assured his costs will be covered along with a reasonable profit.
+The key is to come to an agreement on a reasonable rate or value for the contractor’s labor, then add a percentage fee on the actual costs for managing the work and for profit based on the actual costs.
+Under this process, the owner has full transparency to the actual costs of the job; while the contractor is assured a reasonable profit.
 The contractor can then focus on what’s really important–producing quality work for the owner.